giordanocassini/docker-studies/readme.md

 ## 🔧 Instructions

     1. Open a terminal and navigate to the directory where docker-compose.yaml file is on.
-    2. run the command: docker-compose up
+    2. run the command: docker-compose up (if the process crashes, end it by pressing CTRL C in the terminal and run the command again)
     3. open your favorite browser and access the client aplicantion on localhost:3002

 # Português